 Me: (Pause for being thrown off guard) I would love to have my own car, but it’s not a possibility right now.

 ( What.
 The.
 Hell.
-Burden, seriously!
 Has this woman ever heard of carpooling!?
-Besides, I lived 2 minutes from Rosie, and 5 minutes from Lisa.
+Besides, I lived 2 minutes from Rosie, and 5 minutes from her.
 I also never asked Rosie to be my transportation, it was offered to me.)

-(P.S.
-I was first hired on a temporary basis to do Lisa’s job while she went on a leave of absence.
+(Sidenote: I was first hired on a temporary basis to do Lisa’s job while she went on a leave of absence.
 I did so well they kept me.
-She didn’t like that.)
+She didn’t like that.
+She even went so far as to ask the manager of the office why was I still there.
+She was politely told it was none of her business.)

 Lisa: When I was your age, my parents bought me this beautiful white mustang.
 There’s nothing wrong with parents buying their kids first car.
 You should talk to your parents about getting you a car.
 What parents wouldn’t?

-Me: To be honest with you, I’m making the payments on their car, so I don’t think that will happen any time soon.
-I’m sure they would, if they could, but they can’t.
+Me: You know what, to be honest with you, I’m making the payments on my parents car, so I don’t think that will happen any time soon.
+So, like I said, getting my own car isn’t possible right now.

 (Silence for what’s left of the car ride)